ICPUG Home Page

 Gilles Ruymbeke

-For pulling together many strands to produce the 'Poor Man's' or Frugal install.
+For pulling together many strands to produce the 'Poor Man's' or Frugal install for Knoppix.

 Marc Ulrich (MU)